The power of Moving Averages as a stock market technical analysis indicator should never be under-estimated.

 What Did You Learn About Moving Averages?

 Moving Averages are the core and most fundamental element of Technical Stock Chart Analysis.
-Using one MA is good using 3 a lot better.
+Using one MA is good, using three a lot better.

 Focus on the moving average lines crossing each other and the price crossing up or down through the moving average lines.